Dhananjay Munde tests positive for Coronavirus; Third Maharashtra minister to be infected

 The minister, who hails from the Marathwada region, had attended the cabinet meeting held at the State secretariat here earlier this week, sources told PTI.

-He has been quarantine in Mumbai.
+He has been quarantined in Mumbai.